mpaiva/My-Sketch-Plugins/README.md

 1. To get you started with Sketch by leading you to some quick tutorials,
 2. Most importantly, setup a quick workflow where you will be able to install plugins in Sketch by - simply - clicking on the **Clone in Desktop** button on Github.

-I'm aiming this article on designers that are not so familiar with GIT/GitHub shortcuts. the idea is to get designers to start using GitHub in a collaboratively
+I'm aiming this article on designers that are not so familiar with GitHub's workflow.
+Hopefully we can find ways to get designers using GitHub in a collaboratively manner.

 ##Quick Requirements
 **Mac Only** - First off.
 Windows users, at this point, the [Sketch App](http://www.bohemiancoding.com/sketch/)  is only available for Mac.